• Skip to primary navigation

 Pan seared duck breast ingredients.

 • Salt & Pepper – This will be according to taste!
-I like a simple seasoning on my duck breasts, but you can season according to the flavor profiles you enjoy! (*See notes below)
+I like a simple seasoning on my duck breasts, but you can season them according to the flavor profiles you enjoy! (*See notes below)

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

-Crispy pan-seared duck is an elegant main course that seems difficult – but it’s so easy to make!
-There are two options for finishing your duck breasts – pick whichever method you prefer!
+Crispy pan-seared duck is an elegant main course that seems difficult – but it’s so easy to make.
+There are two options for finishing your duck breasts – pick whichever method you prefer.

-• Process photo 1 seasoned duck breast.
+Process photo 1 seasoned duck breast.

 1

-• Process photo 2 duck breast placed skin side down in cold skillet.
+Process photo 2 duck breast placed skin side down in cold skillet.

 2

-• Process photo 3 rendering the fat from the duck breast skin.
+Process photo 3 rendering the fat from the duck breast skin.

 3

-• Process photo 4 searing the meat side of the duck breast.
+Process photo 4 searing the meat side of the duck breast.

 4

-2. Season.
-Next, pick a skillet or frying pan that will provide ample frying room for your duck portions.
+• Next, pick a skillet or frying pan that will provide ample frying room for your duck portions.
 Season both sides of your prepared duck breasts generously with salt and pepper, then place the duck breasts into a skillet while it is still cold.

-5. Rest and Serve.
 Cook your duck until it has an internal temperature of 130°F (54°C), then remove it from your skillet or oven.
 Allow the duck breast(s) to rest at room temperature for about 10 minutes before slicing and serving.

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

 🥡 Storing & Reheating